Updated May 5, 2022 | 3:45 p.m.

 Thank you for taking the time to review this information and for your continued diligence in doing your part to control the spread of COVID-19.

-For the health and safety of the entire University, all employees, including all essential and employees still working on campus and those working remotely, must take “Returning to Campus” training online in UC Learning Center before reporting to their workstations on campus.
+For the health and safety of the entire university, all employees, including all essential and employees still working on campus and those working remotely, are required to take “COVID-19 Employee training” formerly known as the “Returning to Campus” training online in UC Learning Center before reporting to their workstations on campus.
 This training is required by Cal/OSHA and the California Department of Public Health and addresses:

 As employees return to campus, it is important to understand that your health and safety is a priority.
 Even if you will continue to work remotely, but may need to come to campus occasionally, you must complete this training.